Ricardicus/Ricardicus/README.md

 #

-My goal is to contribute more to open source projects.
-So I hope to upgrade these stats:
+My goal is to contribute more to open source projects, so I hope to upgrade these stats I show you below.

 [![my github stats](https://github-readme-stats.vercel.app/api?username=ricardicus)](https://github.com/anuraghazra/github-readme-stats)